swcarpentry/python-novice-gapminder/index.md

 *   How do I tell if my program is working correctly?
 *   How do I fix it when it's not?
 *   How do I find and use software other people have written instead of writing my own?

-### Learners Will Know...

-*   What a variable is
-*   How assignment works
-*   What integers, floats, strings, lists, arrays, and data frames are
-*   How a `for` loop executes
-*   How `if`/`else` executes
-*   The difference between defining and calling a function
-*   What a call stack is
-*   How local variables are created and scoped
-*   Where to find documentation on standard libraries

 ### Learners Will Be Able To...